 Steps:

-- On verification of the application, final GST certificate will be issued by the concerned officer.
+• On verification of the application, the final GST certificate will be issued by the concerned officer.

 List of documents required for applying for GST registration:

-– Proof of Constitution; such as Partnership deed, Registration Certificate under various statute, etc.
+– Proof of Constitution; such as Partnership deed, Registration Certificate under various statutes, etc.

 – PAN

-– Details of bank account such as name of Account Holder, MICR code, IFSC code and bank branch details.
+– Details of bank account such as the name of Account Holder, MICR code, IFSC code, and bank branch details.

 – Details of authorized signatory